LordofUniverse/oxy-zone-frontend/README.md

 Frontend of oxy-zone project.
-Link -> https://oxy-zone.vercel.app/ Backend used is Django.
+Link -> https://oxy-zone.vercel.app/ <br>
+Backend used is Django.